Silverado (film): Critical response

 The staff at TV Guide described how "Lawrence Kasdan bloats the plot with dozens of side stories that, in painfully predictable detail, show how each of our heroes has a reason for being in Silverado and why they decide to stick their necks out.
-Though much of the running time is devoted to these expository passages, its all very basic and shallow."
+Though much of the running time is devoted to these expository passages, it's all very basic and shallow."

 Box office

 The film premiered in cinemas on July 9, 1985, in wide release throughout the United States.
-During its opening weekend, Silverado opened in 7th place, grossing $3,522,897 at 1,168 locations.
-The film Back to the Future came in first place during that weekend grossing $10,555,133.
+During its opening weekend, Silverado opened in seventh place, grossing $3,522,897 at 1,168 locations.
+The film Back to the Future came in first place during that weekend, grossing $10,555,133.
 The film's revenue increased by 3% in its second week of release, earning $3,631,204.
-For that particular weekend, it moved up to 5th place screening in 1,190 theaters.
-Back to the Future remained in first place grossing $10,315,305 in box office revenue.
-During its final release week in theaters, Silverado opened in a distant 11th place with $741,840 in revenue.
+For that particular weekend, it moved up to fifth place, screening in 1,190 theaters.
+Back to the Future remained in first place, grossing $10,315,305 in box-office revenue.
+During its final release week in theaters, Silverado opened in a distant 11th place, with $741,840 in revenue.
 It went on to top out domestically at $32,192,570 in total ticket sales through an 11-week theatrical run.
-For 1985 as a whole, Silverado would cumulatively rank at a box office performance position of 28.
+For 1985 as a whole, Silverado cumulatively ranked at a box-office performance position of 28.

 Accolades

-At the 58th Academy Awards, Silverado was nominated for Best Music (Original Score), and Best Sound (Donald O. Mitchell, Rick Kline, Kevin O'Connell and David M. Ronne).
+At the 58th Academy Awards, Silverado was nominated for Best Music (Original Score), and Best Sound (Donald O. Mitchell, Rick Kline, Kevin O'Connell, and David M. Ronne).
 In 1986, the film received a nomination for the Artios Award in the category of Best Casting for a Feature Film (Drama) by the Casting Society of America.

 The film is recognized by American Film Institute in these lists: